 If you have seen the great documentary series ‘Langs de oevers van de Yangtze’, I believe you must have been impressed by Ruben Terlou’s Chinese language and communication skills.
-And you may have noticed that he could not only express himself clearly, but also be socially very approachable to his interviewees.
-It seems everyone feels comfortable to talk to him, easily opens up to him about their personal stories, or even becomes a friend with him.

 Let’s first have a look at episode 1 ‘Mijnen en Woestijnen’ and see how you can greet a new Chinese friend you’ve just met: